catalyst-cloud/catalystcloud-docs/source/images/images-by-catalyst.rst

   instances launched by it to "ec2".
 This is done to preserve some level of compatibility with AWS CloudFormation.

-Our standard policy is not to modify or customize cloud images provided by upstream Linux distributions.
+Our standard policy is not to modify or customise cloud images provided by upstream Linux distributions.
 This gives you the assurance that you are running software exactly as provided by the software providers.